Senior vet Katie Smith shares her journey to a new career in out-of-hours emergency and critical care

 I spent the first year focusing on developing my clinical skills.
 Having seen one GDV in the two years I worked in general practice, I’d seen nine in my first year with Vets Now (including two in one very memorable night!).
 Septic peritonitis, Addisonian crises, pleural effusions and trauma became my new normal, and I loved it.
 Because of the training I’d received on Cutting Edge, I genuinely felt like I was doing a really good job with my patients.

-A year in, the role of principal vet became available at my clinic, and I felt ready to take on the challenge.
+A year in, the role of senior vet became available at my clinic, and I felt ready to take on the challenge.
 As well as continuing to find excitement and satisfaction in my clinical work, I am enjoying the added responsibilities the role brings, particularly coaching and mentoring new vets and developing relationships with our member practices.